ampproject/amphtml/extensions/amp-bind/amp-bind.md

 Most attributes accepted by the [AMP Validator](https://validator.ampproject.org/) for AMP and non-AMP elements, are bindable.

-There are also special bindable attributes without non-bindable siblings:
+There are also special bindable attributes without non-bindable counterparts:

 | Component | Attribute | Details | Example |
 | --- | --- | --- | --- |